nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

     include "macro.h"
     include "xmacro.h"
 ```
-If you're curious abbout these, go to: https://github.com/munsie/dasm/tree/master and start reading.
+If you're curious about these, go to: https://github.com/munsie/dasm/tree/master and start reading.
 This is the DASM community's repo with DASM.
 If you want a bit less of a burden to read, try this: https://forums.atariage.com/topic/27221-session-9-6502-and-dasm-assembling-the-basics/.

 Next up, we have to tell the hardware where our memory addresses begin.
 This is important because we basically have to tell the hardware where to point its initial register.
 Basically, we're saying to the Assembler (DASM) that we are actually beginning our code now and that the memory unit.